 The purpose of this publication is to familiarize prospective examinees with the DLPT5 multiple-choice format and general testing procedures.
 Other than carefully reading this guide so that the test instructions and format are familiar, there is very little to be gained from "studying" for the test.
 The best preparation for the DLPT5 is the acquisition of a solid base of general proficiency in the target language, both through formal training, and language exposure and use in a variety of real-life language-use settings.
-Examinees should know that study aids (i.e., dictionaries, reference books, etc) are not permitted for this test.
-Note-taking is also not permitted during the test.
+Examinees should know that study aids (i.e., dictionaries, reference books, etc.) are not permitted for this test.
+Note-taking is not permitted for the Lower-Range test.